 Guppies are susceptible to common illnesses discussed below.
 The good news is that, despite Guppies being prone to illnesses, most of them are curable if detected early enough.
 In this section, we’ll also discuss preventative measures to prevent spread of common sicknesses.

 Most Guppy illnesses can be controlled or prevented by doing the following:

-Guppies often fall victim to problems of overfeeding because they won’t stop eating as long as food is offered to them.
-Offer your fish food that they can finish within 20 to 40 seconds once or twice a day.
-Guppies have tiny stomachs and overfeeding leads to obstruction of their intestines.
+Guppies often have problems with overfeeding because they won’t stop eating as long as food is offered to them.
+Give your fish food that they can finish within 20 to 40 seconds once or twice a day.
+Guppies have tiny stomachs and overfeeding leads to obstructions in their intestines.

 Other than the flakes, you should also supplement your pet’s diet with live foods or frozen foods.
 Some of the best frozen or live foods are:

-With most pets an owner might feel bad being away for a long weekend without giving them fresh food.
-With Guppies, you can be away for a whole week and still find your fish healthy.
-Guppies can go without food for one week but you need to have automatic filtration and a reliable water heater to maintain their water while you are away.
+With most pets, an owner might feel bad being away for a long weekend without giving them fresh food.
+With Guppies, you can be away for a whole week and your fish will still be healthy.
+Guppies can go without food for one week but you’ll still need to have automatic filtration and a reliable water heater to maintain their water quality while your away.

 Maryna is an animal expert that has had dozens of animals in her life over the years.
 She has never found an animal that she didn't love immediately.
 It seems like every year she finds kittens that have been abandoned by their mom and she nurses them to health and finds homes for them.
 She contributes her vast knowledge about animals and family pets to our website and we're forever grateful to have her working with us.
 She's also an amazing graphics designer and has designed all of the social media images that we use across all platforms.